-The Wildcats reactions when Gabriella returns at the end of 3: Even though she screwed up and left, they're all just happy she's back.
+The Wildcats' reactions when Gabriella returns at the end.
+Even though she screwed up and left, they're all just happy she's back.
 Pretty heartwarming for a character who started with no real friends.

 Troy announcing during the end of the play that while he's still gonna play basketball in college, he's going to study musical theater too.
 The ultimate representation of him being true to himself.

-Troy's graduation speech in 3.
+Troy's graduation speech.
 Tear Jerker, too, because damn, Zefron did it well.

-As soon as he's done his dad puts on a basecap from Troy's college.
-It's small but it's very sweet to see how enthusiastic he is about his son's desicion.
+As soon as he's done, his dad puts on a baseball cap from Troy's college.
+It's small, but it's very sweet to see how enthusiastic he is about his son's decision.

-Sharpay and Ryan in general get a few moments in.
-No matter how much she treats him like a stage hand or how different their opinions are on things, they genuinly love each other.
-Best shown that whenever Ryan does something good and gets praised for it Sharpay is always the first there to congratulate him.
+Sharpay and Ryan, in general, get a few moments.
+No matter how much she treats him like a stagehand or how different their opinions are on things, they genuinely love each other.
+Whenever Ryan does something good and gets praised for it, Sharpay is always the first there to congratulate him.

 Also, the Evans family is a walking CMOH.
 They are so ridiculously affectionate that one has to wonder why Ryan isn't as much of a Spoiled Brat as his sister.

-Here's one involving the cast: They all stayed friends since the films, and when Monique Coleman was on Dancing With The Stars, Ashley Tisdale, Corbin Bleu, and Lucas Grabeel all showed up, brandishing pom-poms in East High colors to cheer for her.
+Here's one involving the cast: They all stayed friends after the films were made, and when Monique Coleman was on Dancing With The Stars, Ashley Tisdale, Corbin Bleu, and Lucas Grabeel all showed up, brandishing pom-poms in East High colors to cheer for her.